MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-teams-notifications.md

 - Someone shared a report to you and sends a message about it through Power BI
 - Someone requests access to a report you own or manage
 - Someone assigns you a goal
-- Someone @mentions you in a goal
+- Someone @mentions you in a metric
-- Status of a goal you own changes
+- Status of a metric you own changes

 ## Using Power BI notifications in the Teams activity feed